Citroën C3-XR: Citroën C3L (M443)

 In 2020, a 4-door crossover sedan version was released, called the C3L whose design is similar in concept to the Volvo S60 Cross Country.
 The C3L is produced only for Chinese market at the Wuhan plant.
 The design incorporates numerous elements from the C3-XR, another vehicle derived from the C-Elysee.
 The suspension is raised and the bodywork has plastic protections in the bumpers and along the side.
 The Citroën C3L is 4,505 mm long, 1,748 mm wide, 1,513 mm tall with a 2,655 mm long wheelbase.
-The engine is a 1.2-liter VTi three-cylinder producing 114 hp and 140 lb-ft (190 Nm) of torque and mated to a six-speed Aisin automatic transmission.
+The engine is a 1.2-liter VTi three-cylinder producing 114 hp and 190 Nm of torque and mated to a six-speed Aisin automatic transmission.